KrzysioMisio/YouTube-Style-Hover-Video-Preview/README.md

     3. Clears the source (`video.removeAttribute('src')` and `video.load()`), forcing the browser to immediately release the buffer from RAM.
     4. Completely removes the `<video>` element from the DOM.

-3. Dual Format Support: MP4 & HLS (.m3u8)
+**3. Dual Format Support: MP4 & HLS (`.m3u8`)**

-    Automatically detects the video format from the data-video-src attribute.
+    Automatically detects the video format from the `data-video-src` attribute.

-    For .m3u8 files, it dynamically hooks into HLS.js (or leverages native Safari support), allowing video chunks to load progressively in small, efficient segments (.ts).
+    For `.m3u8` files, it dynamically hooks into HLS.js (or leverages native Safari support), allowing video chunks to load progressively in small, efficient segments (`.ts`).

-4. High-Performance UI (60/120 FPS)
+**4. High-Performance UI (60/120 FPS)**

-    Smooth Progress Bar: Instead of using the sluggish timeupdate event (which only fires 3–4 times per second), the progress bar is driven by a requestAnimationFrame() render loop.
+    Smooth Progress Bar: Instead of using the sluggish `timeupdate` event (which only fires 3–4 times per second), the progress bar is driven by a `requestAnimationFrame()` render loop.

-    GPU Hardware Acceleration: Progress bar resizing utilizes transform: scaleX() instead of width, shifting layout calculations to the GPU and avoiding expensive browser reflows/layout shifts.
+    GPU Hardware Acceleration: Progress bar resizing utilizes `transform: scaleX()` instead of width, shifting layout calculations to the GPU and avoiding expensive browser reflows/layout shifts.

-    Interactive Control: Includes mute/unmute toggles, a live time-tracking tooltip calculated dynamically from the cursor position, and click-to-seek functionality.
+    Interactive Control: Includes `mute/unmute` toggles, a live time-tracking tooltip calculated dynamically from the cursor position, and click-to-seek functionality.

-    Event Isolation: Uses e.stopPropagation() on UI controls (mute button, progress bar) to prevent unintended page loads or link redirections.
+    Event Isolation: Uses `e.stopPropagation()` on UI controls (mute button, progress bar) to prevent unintended page loads or link redirections.